NPLK19000U Big Data in Biotechnology

 - The basic concepts underlying clustering and visualization techniques

-- How to efficiently keep, move, and analyse large amounts of data
+- Data management, including how to efficiently store, transfer, and analyse large amounts of data

 - How to structure and perform large-scale data analyses in a coding-based software environment, such as for example R or Python